1951 Pittsburgh Panthers football team: at Iowa

 The Panthers third game was against the Iowa Hawkeyes in Iowa City, IA.
 This was the second meeting between these schools.
 Pitt beat the Hawkeyes in 1931 (20–0).
 Iowa was 1–1 on the season.
 On October 12, the 41-member Pitt squad flew, via Pan American, to Cedar Rapids, IA and housed at the Montrose Hotel.
 Coach Hamilton held a team practice on the Coe College field.

 On October 13, the underdog Pitt Panthers lost to the Iowa Hawkeyes 34–17 before a crowd of 35,123 in Iowa Stadium.
 Pitt was able to keep it close for three quarters, but the home team scored 3 touchdowns in the final period to secure the victory.
 In the first quarter Pitt guard, Bill Ewing, recovered an Iowa fumble on the Hawkeyes's 14-yard line.
 The Iowa defense forced a field goal attempt, and Paul Blanda converted from 20-yards.
 Iowa answered with two touchdowns to go ahead 14–3.
 Pitt halfback, Lou Cimarolli, returned the ensuing kick-off 65 yards to the Iowa 25-yard line.
 On the third play, Bob Bestwick threw a 10-yard scoring pass to Chris Warriner, and Blanda added the extra point to make the score 14–10, where it remained until halftime.
-Pitt's Bestwick, Warriner, Joe Schmidt and Bob Brennan were injured and did not play the in the second half.
+Pitt's Bestwick, Warriner, Joe Schmidt and Bob Brennan were injured and did not play in the second half.
 In the final period, Pitt lost the ball on downs on the Iowa 21-yard line.
 The Hawkeyes scored on a 25-yard pass from Britzmann to Commack, who caught the ball laying on his back.
 A Pitt fumble and an interception led to the Hawkeyes final two touchdowns.
 Pitt added a late score by faking a punt.
 Blanda tossed a pass to James Campbell in the flat and he raced 60-yards for the score.
 Blanda added the placement.

 The Pitt starting lineup for the game against Iowa was Chris Warriner (left end), Bob Brennen (left tackle), Rudy Andabaker (left guard), John Dazio (center), Tony Romantino (right guard), Eldred Kraemer (right tackle), Richard Dietrick (right end), Bob Bestwick (quarterback), Louis Cimarolli (left halfback), Bill Reynolds (right halfback) and Bobby Epps (fullback).
 Substitutes appearing in the game for Pitt were Bill Adams, George Glagola, Otto Kniedinger, Glen Dillon, Donald Anthony, Charles Yost, Stuart Kline, William Ewing, Merle DeLuca, Joe Schmidt, Albert Smalara, Tony Gasparovic, Louis Palatella, Bernard Eisen, Joe Bozek, Joe Zombek, Henry Ford, Blair Kramer, Ray Ferguson, Bill Sichko, Bill Reynolds, Paul Blanda, Paul Chess and Bob Osterhout.